JoseJJAB/TrabajoCinvestav/README.md

  PyABF, a Python module for opening and reading abf files, through PyCall.
 Graphics are made via PyPlot.

+ The main code is presented in the Jupyter Notebook "Spiklet Detection".
+ Auxiliary function are on sacadatos.jl.

- Our code shall be public with GNU Public Licence 3.
+ Our code shall be public with GNU General Public Licence 3.

  (c) 2019